HounaidaM/Coronary-Angiogram-Keyframes-Extraction/README.md

 # Coronary-Angiogram-Keyframes-extraction

-This is the official repository for the paper "Coronary angiogram keyframe detection using a deep learning method" submited in Computer Methods and Programs in Biomedicine.
+This is the official repository for the paper "Angiokey: A Deep Learning Method for Extracting Keyframes from Coronary Angiograms" submited in Computer Methods and Programs in Biomedicine.

 # Authors:
 Hounaida Moalla, Aiman Ghrab, Bassem Ben Hamed, Amin Bahloul, Rania Hammami and Leila Abid